Tzu Chi: Tzu Chi's Ten Precepts

-Cheng-Yen has stated that she developed these rules based on the new needs of modern society.
+Cheng Yen developed these rules based on the new needs of modern society.

 Medical mission

 One of the first major initiatives Tzu Chi took part in was the "Tzu Chi Medical Mission".
 This effort was inspired in 1970 after Cheng Yen noticed a link between poverty and illness after spending six years among the poor of eastern Taiwan.

 Tzu Chi's first medical outreach occurred in 1972 when a free clinic was opened in Hualien.

 Tzu Chi Hospital

 The Foundation established its first Tzu Chi Hospital in Hualien in 1986.
 A 600-bed general hospital had been planned in 1979 to service the impoverished eastern coast of Taiwan.
 A primary concern for Cheng Yen was that the area was isolated and the people in the area were cut off from aid during disasters.
 Despite setbacks both in funding for the hospital and finding an acceptable site.
 Ground was broken on the site eventually chosen on 5 February 1983 at a ceremony officiated by then Provincial Governor (later President) Lee Teng-Hui.
 However, two weeks after ground was broken, Cheng Yen received a notice from the military telling her that the property was needed by the military and that construction would have to stop.

 A new site was obtained for the hospital with help from Minister of the Interior Lin Yang-kang.
 A second groundbreaking occurred on 2 April 1984 at the new site.
 The publicity of the project to build the hospital led to a significant increase in the number of Tzu Chi volunteers, with Tzu Chi membership increasing six-fold by the time of the second groundbreaking since the announcement of the project in 1979.
 Construction was completed and the hospital opened on 17 August 1986.